 - If you choose Formatted the data will appear more similar to the Explore experience in Looker, although some features (such as linking) aren’t supported by all file types.

 You can choose how much data you want to download as follows:

 download_with_limitpermissions are limited to 5,000 rows.
-The limit for other users is typically 100,000 unless the Looker admin has increased that limit.
+The limit for other users is typically 100,000 unless your Looker admin has increased that limit (see this Community topic).

-- The All Results option is disabled for users with
+- The All Results option is typically disabled for queries that:

-- using percent of total, percent of previous, or running totals types of measures
+- use percent of total, percent of previous, or running totals types of measures

-- getting data from a database dialect that can’t stream results
+- retrieve data from a database dialect that cannot stream results

-- including pivoted columns that Looker calculates because the data comes from a database dialect that can’t calculate the pivots
+- include pivoted columns that Looker calculates because the data comes from a database dialect that cannot calculate the pivots

 Even when the All Results option is available, you should still use caution when downloading all results.
-Some queries are very large, containing thousands or millions of rows, which can overwhelm most spreadsheet programs.
-If you do not see the All Results option, talk to your Looker Administrator about permissions.
+Some queries are very large, containing thousands or millions of rows, which can overwhelm most spreadsheet programs — or even your Looker instance.

 Remove All Sorts from Query